DefectDojo/django-DefectDojo/readme-docs/KUBERNETES.md

   --set django.ingress.enabled=${DJANGO_INGRESS_ENABLED} \
   --set django.ingress.activateTLS=${DJANGO_INGRESS_ACTIVATE_TLS} \
   --set createSecret=true \
-  --set createRabbitMqSecret=true \
   --set createRedisSecret=true \
-  --set createMysqlSecret=true \
   --set createPostgresqlSecret=true
 ```
-Note that you need only one of:
-- postgresql or mysql
-- rabbitmq or redis

 It usually takes up to a minute for the services to startup and the
 status of the containers can be viewed by starting up ```minikube dashboard```.